 The Astro A50 Gen 4 Wireless 2019 are better wireless gaming headphones than the Astro A30 Wireless.
 The A50 are better padded and more comfortable than the A30, meaning you can wear them during long tournaments without pain or fatigue.
 They also deliver audio more consistently, especially if you have thick hair or glasses, which normally break the headphones' seal on your head and cause a drop in bass.
 The A50's boom mic makes your voice sound more natural and full-bodied than the A30.

 The Astro A50 X Wireless are better overall gaming headphones than the Astro A50 Gen 4 Wireless 2019.
 The new version introduces more connectivity options via the base station, with USB-C and HDMI 2.1 inputs and the option to switch between different gaming systems and charge the headphones.
-While both headsets are similarly comfortable and well-built, the newer version have a more accurate bass and mid response, and their companion software is more reliable.
+While both headsets are similarly comfortable and well-built, the newer version have a flatter bass and mid-range response, and their companion software is more reliable.
 They also have a longer continuous battery life.
 That said, the previous generation have a slightly better passive soundstage performance, better mic noise handling, and give you the option to switch between EQ presets or enable Dolby Digital Surround sound via the physical controls.

 The SteelSeries Arctis Nova Pro Wireless have a few more features than the Astro A50 Gen 4 Wireless 2019, which some users may prefer.
 While both headphones are well-built, the SteelSeries have ANC to help block out ambient noise around you, come with two battery packs, which offer close to 50 hours of total playback time, and have more robust customization features in their companion software.
 They also support Bluetooth and come with a DAC, meaning you can adjust your settings on the fly.
 However, the Astro are more comfortable, have a better overall mic performance, and their passive soundstage sounds more open and natural.